 t = 2.5, p-value= 0.01

+Did not say which group is higher -1 3-1=2

 Perform statistical analyses evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years using ordinary least squares regression that presumes homoscedasticity.
 As this problem is directed toward illustrating correspondences between the t test and linear regression, you do not need to provide full statistical inference for this problem.
-Instead, just answer the following questions.
+Instead, just answer the following questions.17